Universum

 as it's done in

-Instead, we reexport common and well-known things from base
+Instead, we reexport common and well-known things from base and some other

 libraries used in everyday production programming in Haskell.